-CROSS REF.: 4:130 (Free and Reduced-Price Food Services)
+CROSS REF.: 4:130 (Free and Reduced-Price Food Services), 6:140 (Education of Homeless Children),

 4:150 Facility Management and Building Programs

 The Superintendent shall manage the District's facilities and grounds as well as facility construction and building programs in accordance with law, the standards set forth in this policy, and other applicable School Board policies.
 The Superintendent or designee shall facilitate: (1) inspections of schools by the Regional Superintendent and State Fire Marshal or designee, (2) review of plans and specifications for future construction or alterations of a school if requested by the relevant municipality, county (if applicable), or fire protection district, and (3) compliance with the 10-year safety survey process required by the School Code.